-- Ocomparison of June 30, 2015 to June 30, 2014.
+- Comparison of June 30, 2016 to June 30, 2015.
+As more fully explained at Note #9B to the financial 0 statements, during fiscal 2015 Tri-City implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
+This statement requires the recognition of Tri-City's net pension liability on the Statement of Net Position.
+As a result of this implementation, in the prior year and going forward, certain amounts attributing to Tri-City's proportionate share of the CalPERS Miscellaneous Cost Sharing Plan liability result in amounts that are deferred due to timing differences.
+These amounts include contributions paid by Tri-City subsequent to the measurement date of the net pension liability and are classified within the caption titled Deferred Outflow of Resources.
+This separate financial statement caption represents a future decrease to net position that applies to a future period and would not be recognized as an outflow of resources (expense) until that time.
+Accordingly, Tri-City has classified the total amount of \$1,251,844 as Deferred Outflows of Resources at June 30, 2016 which reflects an increase of approximately \$489 thousand from the prior year.
+The increase is primarily due to a difference in Tri-City's actual contributions and Tri-City's proportionate share of the contributions, net of applicable amortization. - Comparison of June 30, 2015 to June 30, 2014.
 As of July 1, 2014 Tri-City implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27, which was implemented during Fiscal 2015 and as of July 1, 2014 (as further disclosed at Note #9B to the financial statements).
 This statement required the recognition of Tri-City's net pension liability on the Statement of Net Position.
 In addition, certain amounts paid during the fiscal year are deferred and classified within a new caption titled Deferred Outflow of Resources.
 This separate financial statement caption represents a future decrease to net position that applies to a future period and so will not be recognized as an outflow of resources (expense) until that time.
 Contributions made to CalPERS during fiscal 2014 and 2015 have not entirely been captured as part of the actuarial valuation prepared by CalPERS and as such a timing difference exists for these contributions.
-Accordingly, Tri-City has classified a portion of the contributions made in fiscal 2014 and the entire contribution made in fiscal 2015 in the total amount of \$976,390 as Deferred Outflows of Resources at June 30, 2015, net of applicable amortization. - Total Liabilities are comprised of current and noncurrent liabilities, including long-term notes payable, bankruptcy liabilities and unearned MHSA revenues. - Comparison of June 30, 2015 to June 30, 2014.
-Total liabilities increased by approximately \$297 thousand from \$15.8 million at June 30, 2014 to \$16.1 million at June 30, 2015.
-This change is mainly due to the recognition of a net pension liability as previously noted and more fully described at Note #9B of the financial statements.
-Tri-City's proportionate share of the plan's pooled net pension liability at June 30, 2015 is \$2,460,332 and was required to be recognized as of July 1, 2014 (Fiscal 2015).
-Offsetting this increase to liabilities was a decrease in Unearned MHSA Revenues in the approximate amount of \$2.3 million and a decrease to bankruptcy liabilities through the distribution of approximately \$500 thousand in bankruptcy payments during fiscal 2015.
-At June 30, 2015, noncurrent unearned MHSA revenues were approximately \$63 thousand as compared to \$2.3 million at June 30, 2014.
-The unearned MHSA revenue recorded in noncurrent liabilities at June 30, 2015 and 2014 reflect the receipt of MHSA funds that cannot be used until new or updated MHSA programs have been approved through the required MHSA process, which includes stakeholder meetings and input from stakeholder work groups, review and recommendations by the Mental Health Commission and final Governing Board approval.
-During fiscal 2015 and 2014, as a result of new MHSA programs and updates, approximately \$8.3 million and \$6.1 million of the noncurrent unearned MHSA revenue was identified as approved and available to be spent in fiscal 2016 and 2015, respectively.
-In addition to noncurrent Unearned MHSA revenues and bankruptcy debt, noncurrent liabilities include the mortgage note payable and the City of Pomona HUD Loan.
-The mortgage note payable decreased by approximately \$23 thousand due to the debt service payments made during the fiscal year.
+Accordingly, Tri-City has classified a portion of the contributions made in fiscal 2014 and the entire contribution made in fiscal 2015 in the total amount of \$762,546 as Deferred Outflows of Resources at June 30, 2015, net of applicable amortization. - Total Liabilities are comprised of current and noncurrent liabilities, including long-term notes payable, bankruptcy liabilities and unearned MHSA revenues. - Comparison of June 30, 2016 to June 30, 2015.
+Total liabilities decreased by approximately \$1.9 million from \$16.1 million at June 30, 2015 to \$14.2 million at June 30, 2016.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEAR ENDED JUNE 30, 2015
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR FISCAL YEARS ENDED JUNE 30, 2016 AND 2015